 Teachers must have a Puerto Rico "Teaching License", or have applied for a current Puerto Rico License in order to teach.
 Teachers are also required to submit a current "Good Conduct Certificate", and a Law 300 Certificate and a Health Certificate.
 Teachers must also submit any other requirement established by Puerto Rico law and/or as required in their contracts.
 The Head of School must have, or have applied for, a current Puerto Rico Teacher's License as required, and must also submit any other requirement established by Puerto Rico law and/or as required in the contract.
 All other administrators must submit all requirements established by Puerto Rico law and/or as required in their contracts.
-All other administrators must submit all requirements established by Puerto Rico law and/or as required in their contracts.
 All other professionals must submit all requirements established by Puerto Rico law and/or as required in their contracts.